Medical expert of the article

 Isolated growth hormone deficiency

-Isolated deficiency of growth hormone (GH) is the cause of many cases of pituitary Nanism.
-And, although there are isolated cases of autosomal dominant inheritance of a complete GH deficiency associated with damage to the structural GH gene, such gene defects are probably the minimum number of cases.
+Isolated growth hormone (GH) deficiency is responsible for many cases of pituitary dwarfism.
+Although there are isolated cases of autosomal dominant inheritance of complete GH deficiency due to damage to the structural GH gene, such gene defects probably account for a minimal number of cases.

 Isolated gonadotropin deficiency

-Isolated gonadotropin deficiency occurs in both sexes and should be differentiated with primary hypogonadism.
-As a rule, patients have an eunuchoid physique.
-Patients with primary hypogonadism have elevated levels of luteinizing (LH) and follicle-stimulating (FSH) hormones, whereas levels of these same hormones with a deficiency of gonadotropins are at the lower limit of the norm, low or not measurable at all.
-Although most cases of hypogonadotropic hypogonadism include deficiency of both LH and FSH, in rare cases, the secretion of only one of them is impaired.
-Isolated gonadotropin deficiency should be differentiated with secondary hypogonadotropic amenorrhea, which develops as a result of physical overload, diet or neuropsychological stress disorders.
-And, although the clarification of the anamnesis in both cases can help in establishing the diagnosis, in some cases, differential diagnosis may be difficult.
+Isolated gonadotropin deficiency occurs in both sexes and should be differentiated from primary hypogonadism.
+As a rule, patients have a eunuchoid body type.
+Patients with primary hypogonadism have elevated levels of luteinizing hormone (LH) and follicle-stimulating hormone (FSH), whereas the levels of these hormones in gonadotropin deficiency are at the lower limit of normal, low, or not measurable at all.
+Although most cases of hypogonadotropic hypogonadism include deficiency of both LH and FSH, in rare cases the secretion of only one of them is impaired.
+Isolated gonadotropin deficiency should be differentiated from secondary hypogonadotropic amenorrhea, which develops as a result of physical overload, dietary disorders, or neuropsychiatric stress.
+And, although clarification of the anamnesis in both cases can help in establishing the diagnosis, in some cases the differential diagnosis can be difficult.

-In Kallman's syndrome, the specific deficiency of gonadotropin-releasing hormone (gonadoliberin) is associated with middle defects of the facial skull, including anosmia and splitting of the upper or lower lip and palate, and loss of color vision.
-Embryological studies have shown that neurons that produce gonadoliberin develop in a special way in the epithelium of the olfactory placode [local thickening of the embryonic nutrient layer, which forms primordial cell clusters, from which cell structures develop and then migrate to the septal-preoptic region of the hypothalamus at an early stage of its development.
-At least in a few cases, with the X-linked form of the disease, defects of the gene localized on the X chromosome, called the KALIG-1 gene (Kallmann syndrom interval gene 1), were found, this gene encodes adhesion proteins that facilitate neuronal migration.
-Gonadoliberin is not indicated in this case.
+In Kallmann syndrome, a specific deficiency of gonadotropin-releasing hormone (GnRH) is associated with midline facial defects including anosmia and cleft lip or palate, and loss of color vision.
+Embryologic studies have shown that GnRH-producing neurons develop in a specific manner in the epithelium of the olfactory placode [a localized thickening of the embryonic nutrient layer that forms primordial cell clusters from which cellular structures develop and then migrate to the septal-preoptic area of the hypothalamus early in their development.
+At least a few cases of the X-linked form of the disease have been found to have defects in a gene located on the X chromosome called KALIG-1 (Kallmann syndrome interval gene 1), which codes for adhesion proteins that facilitate neuronal migration.
+Gonadotropin-releasing hormone therapy is not indicated in this case.

 Isolated ACTH deficiency

 Isolated ACTH deficiency is rare.
-Weakness, hypoglycemia, weight loss and decreased hairiness in the armpits and the pubic area suggest a diagnosis.
-Low levels of steroid hormones in blood plasma and urine are found, which return to normal only in the treatment of ACTH.
-There are no short-term laboratory signs of deficiency of other hormones.
-Treatment is a substitution therapy with cortisol, as in the case of Addison's disease.
+Weakness, hypoglycemia, weight loss, and decreased axillary and pubic hair suggest the diagnosis.
+Low plasma and urinary steroid hormone levels are found, which return to normal only with ACTH treatment.
+There are no clinical or laboratory signs of other hormone deficiencies.
+Treatment is cortisol replacement therapy, as in Addison's disease.

-Isolated thyroid-stimulating hormone deficiency of the pituitary gland
+Isolated deficiency of thyroid stimulating hormone of the pituitary gland

-Isolated thyroid-stimulating hormone deficiency (TTG) is likely when there are clinical signs of hypothyroidism, plasma TSH levels are not increased and there is no deficiency of other pituitary hormones.
-Plasma TSH levels measured by the enzyme immunoassay are not always below normal, indicating that TSH secretion is biologically inactive.
+Isolated deficiency of pituitary thyroid-stimulating hormone (TSH) is likely when clinical features of hypothyroidism are present, plasma TSH levels are not elevated, and there is no deficiency of other pituitary hormones.
+Plasma TSH levels measured by enzyme immunoassay are not always below normal, indicating that TSH secretion is biologically inactive.

-Isolated deficiency of prolactin is rarely recorded in women who have stopped lactation after delivery.
-Low levels of prolactin are recorded, which do not increase after stimulation (carrying out provocative tests), such as a test with thyrotropin-releasing hormone.
-The purpose of prolactin in this case is not shown.
+Isolated prolactin deficiency is rare in women who stop lactating after delivery.
+Low prolactin levels are recorded that do not increase after stimulation (provocation tests), such as the thyrotropin-releasing hormone test.
+Prescription of prolactin is not indicated in this case.

 What do need to examine?